 What Does Mechanical Engineering Work Look Like?

 Mechanical engineering is done in a variety of environments.
-They may work on the design phase of a product at their desk on a computer.
+They may work on the design phase of a product at their desk on a computer as another team later develops, builds, and tests equipment.
 Other mechanical engineers may work hands-on with products doing field testing.
-Others, still, may work in factories with large machines to implement designs.
+Others, still, may work in factories with large machines to apply problem-solving skills and implement designs.

 Earning a Mechanical Engineering Degree

 Mechanical engineering, like all of the other engineering fields, does require an interest in and understanding of math and science.
-In addition, mechanical engineering requires some competency with technology due to the changing and evolving techniques that mechanical engineers use in their processes.
-As such, as technology continues to evolve, so too will mechanical engineering opportunities.
+In addition, this field requires some competency with technology due to the changing and evolving techniques that mechanical engineers use in their processes.
+As such, as cutting-edge technology continues to evolve, so too will career opportunities.

-In order to get into mechanical engineering program, you must have a minimum of a bachelor's degree.
-Even entry-level mechanical engineering jobs require a bachelor's degree.
-A master's degree program in mechanical engineering can help you stand out as you apply for jobs.
+Entry-level mechanical engineering jobs require a bachelor's degree.
+A master's degree in mechanical engineering can help you stand out as you apply for jobs.
+Taking the Fundamentals of Engineering exam (FE) can help you stand out from the pack as well.

 Mechanical Engineering Jobs

-People with bachelor's or master's degrees in mechanical engineering may find roles in many different industries.
+People with bachelor's or master's-level mechanical engineering degrees may find roles in many different industries.
 They may also find that they are qualified to fill many different job titles.
-These include:

-Manufacturing engineers design machines that create products.
-Anything that is produced by a machine or has parts that are produced by machines rely on the knowledge of a mechanical engineer in manufacturing.
-Mechanical engineers who go into manufacturing can work with all types of products from food to appliances.
+Manufacturing engineers design machines as well as products.
+Anything that is produced by a machine or has parts that are produced by machines rely on the knowledge of a mechanically-oriented engineer in manufacturing.
+These professionals who go into manufacturing can work with all types of products from food to appliances.

-If you are a logical thinker and like to consider how something gets accomplished, going into process engineering may be a great move after you earn your mechanical engineering degree.
+If you are a logical thinker and like to consider how something gets accomplished, going into process engineering may be a great move after you earn a degree in mechanical engineering.
 A process engineer improves the way things are done.
 They look to promote safety and efficiency in processing.
 A mechanical engineering degree major who becomes a process engineer may work in industries such as power and water supply or even the manufacturing of drugs and pharmaceuticals.

 Robotics may seem like something that will be used more in the future, but many robots currently are included in the manufacturing process.
-Mechanical engineers who go into robotics plan, build, utilize and maintain robots.
+Engineers with a mechanical background who go into robotics plan, build, utilize and maintain robots.
 These robots work in technology and design as well as in fields such as medical devices and even healthcare.

-Mechanical engineers who are interested in the automotive industry can work hands-on with the design and production of vehicles.
+Some engineers who are interested in the automotive industry can work hands-on with the mechanical design and production of vehicles.
 They specialize in consumer vehicles or they may work with the military.
-In addition, a mechanical engineer is vital in researching new types of safety features as well as aerodynamics and alternative fuels.
+In addition, they are vital in researching new types of safety features as well as aerodynamics and alternative fuels.

-Mechanical engineers who go into construction think through the details of how a home or building operates.
-They work with all the different types of systems including heating, cooling and ventilation in order to ensure that the building is safe for inhabitants and up to code.
+Other engineers who go into construction think through the details of how a home or building operates.
+They work with all the different types of mechanical systems including heating, cooling and ventilation in order to ensure that the building is safe for inhabitants and up to code.

 If you are curious about how things work or how they are built, mechanical engineering may be the right career path for you.
 Earn your Bachelor of Science in Mechanical Engineering degree at Grand Canyon University in order to find a job where you can apply math and science principles to process mechanical systems and products that directly relate to people's lives.